 6.8.5 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.

 Use of implementation-provided functionality to automatically check array element accesses and prevent out-of-bounds accesses.